17 Steps to Tame a Hamster

 Another common medical issue for hamsters is the protrusion of the eyeball from the socket.
 This is caused by an eye infection or by physical trauma.
 If your hamster’s eyes are bulging, take it to the nearest vet immediately.

-There may be a time you need to handle a hamster that hasn’t been tamed yet, such as to clean its dirty cage.
-To do this, place a cup in front of the hamster and gently push it into the cup.
-Most hamsters will crawl right into the cup out of curiosity.
-If this method hasn’t worked and you want to pick up the hamster, you can use gloves or a thick towel.
-This can be stressful and cause your wild hamster to resist handling even more.
-So, take extra care and be as gentle as possible.
+There may be an instance when you need to handle an untamed hamster, like cleaning its cage.
+To manage this, position a cup in front of the hamster and gently guide it into the cup.
+Typically, curiosity will lead the hamster to crawl into the cup.
+If this approach doesn’t succeed and you must pick up the hamster, consider using gloves or a thick towel.
+Keep in mind that this can be stressful, potentially causing the hamster to resist handling even more.
+So, exercise extra care and prioritize gentleness throughout the process.

 If your wild hamster bites you while you are handling it, know that it didn’t want to hurt you.
 The hamster just felt scared or threatened.
 Try not to overreact by yelling or harshly lifting your hamster.
 If you do, it will become afraid of you.
 Instead, place it back in its cage calmly and wash the bite with warm water and soap.